OBress/YT-Frontend/README.md

 ![Example Image](images/channel_settings.png)

-Allows you to configure channel video settings such as story length, background type, background music, etc. This is all done in a neatly organized JSON structure to easily manipulate the output content of your channels videos.
+Allows you to configure channel video settings such as story length, background type, background music, etc. The channel settings are stored in MongoDB as well as locallay to reduce traffic to server and improve website speed.

 ---